 yell at gently instruct professors on how to write better.
 She is on the roster of Fulbright Specialists.
 She is now a contributing editor at Inside Higher Ed.

-Rachel is professor of Creative Writing at the Inland Northwest Center for Writers in Spokane, the graduate writing program of Eastern Washington University.
+Rachel is professor of Creative Writing in the graduate writing program of Eastern Washington University.
 She lives in Spokane with her husband Toby and her photogenic dog, Harry.